 A study of the worship of God in the Old Testament.
 Special attention is given to the personnel of worship; the words, the symbols, and the acts of worship; and the theology underlying the literature of worship in the Old Testament.
 2 semester hrs.
-Prerequisites: 1200 and 1201.
+Prerequisites: 1200-01 or M.Div./A.B.S.